 Good participation entails not only speaking and sharing your thoughts on a regular basis, but also being considerate and respecting the views of others.
+This is especially important during writing peer workshops.
 To earn high points in the participation part of the final grade, students will have demonstrated their awareness of the different functions of classroom comments by:

-- 1. varying their discussion strategies,

-- 2. considering what they say before they say it,

-- 3. taking intellectual risks, and

-4. always respecting the feelings of peers by not interrupting classmates while speaking and acknowledging interesting ideas.
+- 1. varying their discussion strategies, - 2. considering what they say before they say it, - 3. taking intellectual risks, and - 4. always respecting the feelings of peers by not interrupting classmates while speaking and acknowledging interesting ideas.